 • Fred suffers from Alzheimer’s disease and can no longer live at home without assistance.
 If his daughter, Violet, quits her $50,000 / year job, moves in with him and takes on a caregiving role, he can continue to live in his own home.
 With Fred’s current condition, he should be able to continue to live at home for at least two years with Violet’s help.
 The house is valued at $350,000, and if she lives with her father and cares for him for two years, she will lose out on $100,000 of wages via employment.
 However, when the house is transferred to her, the value of the home far outweighs the loss of income from unemployment.
 Most importantly, Fred ages in an environment in which his is comfortable and with a caregiver with whom he is familiar.

-It’s important to note that some states may not permit the adult child to work full time outside of the home.
-These states might consider leaving the parent for long periods of time unattended not providing a sufficient level of care to qualify for the child caregiving exception.
+It’s important to note that some states, such as New Jersey, may not permit the adult child to work full time outside of the home.
+Medicaid may even ask for the adult child’s tax returns as proof they were not working outside of the home.
+These states might consider leaving the parent for long periods of time unattended as not providing a sufficient level of care to qualify for the child caregiving exception.
 In addition, if the parent is left alone for long periods of time, it may be determined that not enough proof was provided to show the care prevented the parent from needing to be institutionalized.
 However, if supplemental care was provided while the child worked, it’s possible the child caregiver exception may be honored.

 The following scenario may be a viable option, depending on the state.
 The point of contention is the son does not provide all the care.